pjkohler/project-numberOddball/README.md

 # numberOddball

-Code for analyzing numerosity oddball EEG data.
+Code for analyzing EEG data for the numberOddball project.

 Developed and maintained by Frank Kanayet and Peter J. Kohler.

 Dependencies:
 * http://github.com/svndl/mrC.git